SMARTlab-Purdue/ros-tutorial-gazebo-simulation/README_full.md

      source /opt/ros/kinetic/setup.bash

-Assuming your ROS and Gazebo environment have been properly setup and built, you should now be able to run Gazebo through a simple rosrun command, after launching roscore if needed.
+Assuming your ROS and Gazebo environment have been properly set up and built, you should now be able to run Gazebo through a simple rosrun command, after launching roscore if needed.
 Run roscore first:

      roscore